 Is it safe to climb Kilimanjaro?

-Is it safe to climb Kilimanjaro?
 We get asked this question a lot – and rightly so!
 Being serious about climbing Kilimanjaro means you have to be serious about Kilimanjaro safety.
-In this article we are going to cover the best practice Mount Kilimanjaro safety measures to ensure that your climb is as safe and stress free as possible.
-It is a hard climb and should not be underestimated.
-Every year, around 1,000 people are evacuated from the mountain.
-Approximately 10 deaths are reported.
-Without doing the necessary research and choosing a qualified Kilimanjaro tour operator, therefore, you are putting yourself in serious danger.
+In this blog post we cover the best practice safety measures to ensure your climb is as safe and stress-free as possible.

 - Altitude sickness